metazool/synthercise/Unplugged/Tech_Neck.md

 #### Vinyasa flow

-Basic yoga combo move to build variations on:
+Basic yoga combo move to build variations on.
+See [Hip It](Hip_It.md) for a series of hip-opening flows building on this.

 * start in mountain pose, or "extended mountain" with arms raised overhead, palms together.
 * "Forward fold", arms hang towards the floor, knees slightly bent is ok.